SAP-archive/teched2020-DAT260/README.md

-# DAT260 - Multimodel Data Processing: SAP HANA Cloud and SAP HANA
+# DAT260 - Multimodel Data Processing with SAP HANA Cloud

 ## Description

-This repository contains the material for the SAP TechEd 2020 session called DAT260 - Multimodel Data Processing: SAP HANA Cloud and SAP HANA.
+This repository contains the material for the SAP TechEd 2020 session called DAT260 - Multimodel Data Processing with SAP HANA Cloud.

 ## Overview